spotDL/spotify-downloader/INSTALLATION.md

 `py -V` - Should return "Python 3.X.X".
 Please ensure you have v3.6.X or greater.

-`FFmpeg -version` - Should return starting with "ffmpeg version 2020-12-01"
+`FFmpeg -version` - Should return starting with "ffmpeg version YYYY-MM-DD"

 ## Installing spotDL